jperkin/www.perkin.org.uk/_posts/2011-06-13-serving-multiple-dns-search-domains-in-ios-dhcp.markdown

 036e.6574.0765.7861.6d70.6c65.0363.6f6d.0007.6578.616d.706c.6503.636f.6d00
 {% endhighlight %}

-Then back to IOS and:
+Then back to IOS and paste it in:

 {% highlight text %}
 ip dhcp pool host.net.example.com option 119 hex 036e.6574.0765.7861.6d70.6c65.0363.6f6d.0007.6578.616d.706c.6503.636f.6d00
 {% endhighlight %}

-seems to do what we want, though IOS appears to append a dot to each domain when serving via DHCP.
+This seems to do what we want, though IOS appears to append a dot to each domain when serving via DHCP.

 One last note, if you use this in addition to domain-name then the option 119 list will be appended to the domain-name name in the search list, so you'd